Sign In / Sign Out

 - Map and Locations

-The BFA intermedia program is conceptually driven, with a transdisciplinary approach to art-making.
+The BFA program in art with a concentration in intermedia is conceptually driven, with a transdisciplinary approach to art-making.
 The broad-based curriculum builds on theories of socially engaged art practice and tactical media that carry the aims of social change and democratic engagement in a variety of contexts.
 Students are empowered to explore new avenues for self-expression, collaboration and community action.
-Coursework develops students¿ understanding of themselves as situated, contemporary artists as they learn to analyze significant cultural movements, national and international, from the present and from the recent past.
+Coursework develops students' understanding of themselves as situated, contemporary artists as they learn to analyze significant cultural movements, national and international, from the present and from the recent past.
 The program covers a range of traditional and emerging forms and orientations reflecting the professional practices of the growing team of faculty members.

 Currently, there is an emphasis on performance, installation, 3D printing, digital sculpture, public and place-based art, digital animation, and experimental and documentary video.
 Faculty also teach special topics including a recent studio seminar on walking as art practice and another that investigates the engagement of women in the field of art and technology.
 Collaboration and study across other areas in the School of Art, including sculpture, fibers and photography, are encouraged and supported.

 Students must submit a BFA declaration form after successful completion of the art foundational coursework to be admitted to the major.